 Once interviews were complete, the video expert and I “locked ourselves in” to edit the film, we added “still” photos here and there, and voila!
 We were able to complete an attractive and entertaining video of approximately 15 minutes in length that replaced the acceptance speech with class.
 The video told a colorful and enlightening story of the life of one of the area’s most respected citizens.

 The video was a resounding success.
 It lessened the unease of the family during the annual dinner.
 The honoree simply rose silently from his seat to be honored with a loud round of applause at the conclusion of the video.
-It was if he was indeed standing up at the podium giving his speech.
+In fact, it was if he was indeed standing up at the podium giving his speech.

 My point is, video can come to your rescue at critical times when you wish to honor someone special.
 Video can make for a smooth, seamless presentation during special events, especially when community leaders and their families are frail, shy, or just plain nervous.
 In this case, the honoree could not speak due to his illness, and his family members were too shy to speak publicly.
 Video can also document the history of your organization and the region in which you live, for posterity.

 Video does not have to be an expensive pursuit.
 If you think your project through carefully and consider your available talent and resources, you might be surprised to find all you need is close at hand.
 Video is a worthwhile investment in your overall development program.